 She is arguably Australia's leading authority on establishing research entities such as industry growth and innovation centres and Cooperative Research Centres (CRCs).
-She is also recognised as a leading lawyer in the life sciences (health, bio-security, bio-technology and medical devices), commercial and intellectual property sectors.
+She is also recognised as a leading lawyer in the life sciences (health, biosecurity, biotechnology and medical devices), commercial and intellectual property sectors.

 Jenni advises clients on a wide range of issues including research funding opportunities; corporate structuring; constitutions; governance; company secretarial matters and directors' duties; R&D agreement and taxation matters; IP protection; management, commercialisation and licensing; employment and workplace relations law; and general corporate and commercial matters.
-On commercial IP issues, she is considered "an esteemed presence in the markertplace" (IAM Licensing 250).
+On commercial IP issues, she is considered "an esteemed presence in the marketplace" (IAM Licensing 250).

-Acting as a long term and trusted Counsel to her clients, Jenni frequently provides support and advice to a wide range of companies, not-for-profits and charities.
-With extensive commercial experience, Jenni advises ASX listed entities on matters such as NASDAQ listings,, strategic planning and advisory services for intricate transactions.
+Acting as a long-term and trusted Counsel to her clients, Jenni frequently provides support and advice to a wide range of companies, not-for-profits and charities.
+With extensive commercial experience, Jenni advises ASX listed entities on matters such as NASDAQ listings, strategic planning and advisory services for intricate transactions.
 Over the last two decades, Jenni has advised on some of the most complex Australian technology and R&D projects.

 Jenni is particularly highly respected in the mining & resources sectors for her advice on technology innovation, collaborative research and export controls.

-Her expertise also extends to Government, having drafted, evaluated and structured legislation for Australian governments, prepared Ministerial briefing and policy papers, and provided advice on multi-lateral treaties in the Pacific Region.
+Her expertise also extends to Government, having drafted, evaluated and structured legislation for Australian governments prepared Ministerial briefing and policy papers and provided advice on multilateral treaties in the Pacific Region.

 Jenni is also a qualified mediator and has litigated in areas relevant to her practice.Read more on Jenni's profile

-Member, Australian Institute of Company Directors
+- Member, Australian Institute of Company Directors.

-Member, Licensing Executives Society of Australian and New Zealand (LESANZ)
+- Member, Licensing Executives Society of Australian and New Zealand (LESANZ).

-Member, Intellectual Property Society of Australia Inc.
+- Member, Intellectual Property Society of Australia Inc.